Cloudxtreme/training_material/unsorted/conferences_and_talks/CERN_2015-03/CERN_Notes.md

 ##Operational Simplicity
 + Riak is the ops-friendly database
++ no need to get up in the middle of the night
++ Tapjoy just kept scaling... never created a headcount
 + why do I want an ops-friendly database?
 	+ the vast majority of the cost of a database is in operational support over its lifetime
 	+ the dangerous failures are the unexpected ones that only appear once the database is operating in a production environment